Performing Arts Series

 2014-2015 Cultural and Performing Arts Series

 The 2014–2015 performing arts series will be announced later this summer.
 Underwriting and sponsorship opportunities available.
 Please contact Dan Kirsch at Dan.Kirsch@jccnv.org

 2013-2014 Cultural and Performing Arts Series

-The JCCNV 2013-2014 Performing Arts Series will wrap its second season with the world premiere of Cinder-Rachella, a new musical adaptation which celebrates Jewish and Israeli culture through the eyes of the iconic fairytale Princess.
+On Sunday, May 4, the JCCNV 2013-2014 Performing Arts Series wrapped its second season with the world premiere of Cinder-Rachella, a new musical adaptation which celebrates Jewish and Israeli culture through the eyes of the iconic fairytale Princess.
 The JCCNV commissioned the new work from Leslie A. Kobylinski (book and lyrics) and Alvin Smithson (music).